SUSTAINABLE LUMIERE

 Transport:

 Where local equipment is not available, we plan the transport of materials to combine loads wherever possible, favouring rail and sea transport over other means.
-Our onsite vans are electric vehicles, powered from sustainable tariffs.
+We utilise electric vans and vehicles, where possible, powered from sustainable tariffs.

 Carbon Removals:

-• Where it is not possible to further reduce the impact of our work, Artichoke will work with carbon removal specialist CUR8 to invest in a high-quality carbon removal portfolio, which will remove the event’s residual carbon emissions.
+• Where it is not possible to further reduce the carbon emissions from our projects, Artichoke aims to work with carbon removal platforms and invest in high-quality carbon removal portfolios, which will remove the event’s residual carbon emissions.

 What can audiences do?